Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup: Numerical Experiments

+We compare the separate chain sampling method in Algorithm \ref{algorithm:async-tts-worker} with the shared chain sampling method.
+The shared chain method is simply using the same sample for both actor and critic, i.e., setting $\hat{x}_t=x_t$ in Algorithm \ref{algorithm:async-tts-worker}.

-To verify the theoretical result, we tested A3C-TD(0) with linear value function approximation in a synthetic environment.
-We use tabular softmax policy parameterization \cite{agarwal2019optimality}, which satisfies Assumption \ref{assumption:omega}.
-The MDP has a state space $|\mathcal{S}|=100$, an discrete action space of $|\mathcal{A}|=5$.
-Each state feature has a dimension of 10.
+To clearly demonstrate the impact of sampling, we mitigate the impact from other sources such as delay and MDP non-ergodicity by considering a synthetic environment with $1$ worker.
+In this test, we use the tabular softmax policy parameterization.
+The synthetic MDP has a state space $|\mathcal{S}|=10$, an discrete action space of $|\mathcal{A}|=4$.
+State features each has a dimension of 10.
 Elements of the transition matrix, the reward and the state features are randomly sampled from a uniform distribution over $(0,1)$.

-We evaluate the convergence of actor and critic respectively with the running average of test reward and critic optimality gap $\|\omega_k - \omega_{\theta_k}^*\|_2$.
+It can be clearly observed from Figure \ref{figchain} that using the same sample for actor and critic leads to an asymptotic error scaled with choice of $\gamma$.
+The intuitive explanation is in the caption of Figure \ref{figchain}.
+Although when $\gamma \xrightarrow[]{}1$, the error is small (but still exists), we want our algorithm design to not restrict the choice of $\gamma$, and thus adopt the separate chain sampling method.